OWASP/www-chapter-kuala-lumpur/tab_pastevents.md

 ---

-# News
+# Past Events

-For all new members and existing member please free to contribute to OWASP Malaysia Chapter and if you are commitment to help OWASP Malaysia please subscribe OWASP Membership for individual.
-For Corporate sponsor OWASP Malaysia please contact OWASP Admin.
+For all new members and existing members, please be free to contribute to OWASP Kuala Lumpur Chapter.
+If you are committed to helping OWASP Kuala Lumpur Chapter, please subscribe to OWASP Membership for the individual.
+For Corporate sponsor OWASP Kuala Lumpur, don't hesitate to get in touch with OWASP Admin.

-We are welcome to join our conversation.
-If any query don't hesitate to contact [OWASP Admin](mailto:admin@owasp.my).
+We are welcome you to join our conversation.
+If you have any queries, don't hesitate to contact [OWASP Admin](mailto:admin@owasp.my).
 Everyone is welcome to join us at our chapter meetings.

 Related Security Events for this years.